top of page

 Group 2075.png

-‘AASRA - Assurance and Adoptive Support for Reliable Adopters’ an
+‘AASRA - Assurance and Adoptive Support for Reliable Adopters’, an immersive adoption preparation system

 that attempts to provide parents with a more realistic experience of challenges post-adoption.